deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ---

-## Part 4: Configuring external access
+## Part 4: Configuring external access (example configuration)

-To expose services to the internet, configure a load balancer with Traefik ingress controller connected to the DMZ network.
+To expose services to the internet, configure a load balancer with Traefik ingress controller connected to the openstack poroject network associated the `dmz` floating-ip network.

 ### Network architecture